 Who May Attend?All serious students of magic are welcome to attend up to 3 meetings after which we expect you to join the club.
 There is no cost to attend 3 regular meetings prior to joining.
-Special meetings (e.g. lectures, shows or banquets) may incur charges at the non-member rate.
+Special meetings (e.g. lectures, shows or banquets) may incur additional charges.

-Where are the meetings held?Meetings are held at our normal location in San Jose unless otherwise noted: Yu-Ai Kai Community Center at 588 North 4th Street, San Jose, CA 95112.
-See map on this page.
+Where are the meetings held?In-person meetings are held at our normal location in San Jose unless otherwise noted: Yu-Ai Kai Community Center at 588 North 4th Street, San Jose, CA 95112.

-- Perform or lecture at least once, and
+- Perform or lecture at least once per year when possible

-What Happens with the Dues?We use the dues collected to hire professional lecturers, pay for supplies related to the club (stamps, paper, etc.), rent rooms for special events, and so on.
+What Happens with the Dues?We use the dues collected to hire professional lecturers, pay for supplies related to the club, rent rooms for special events, and so on.
 Normally those who are members of the club enjoy discounted (sometimes FREE) entrance to lectures.

 Is this a Secret Society?No!
 But we do keep secrets!
 We take an oath to not reveal secrets needlessly.